emigue/django-health-check-plus/README.rst

 HTTP status code:

  * 200: If all queried checks are in status OK.
- * 500: If some queried check is WRONG.
+ * 500: If any queried check is WRONG.